SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 13-14: 2019-08-29

+**Today's Tweet:** Days 13-14: Took a forced dive into controlled components and state management in React for my demo app.
+That slowed me down, but I now have a much better understanding of both!
+Next step: learn about Redux on @freeCodeCamp ! #100daysofcode

+**Projects worked on:** GoalTrack

+**Thoughts:** I now understand React much better!
+I think the built in React state management doesn't do what I need it to do for my app, and I think I understand why freeCodeCamp introduces Redux right after React.

+**Ideas for improvement:**
+* Next steps:
+  * freeCodeCamp Redux

 ### Day 12: 2019-08-27

 **Today's Tweet:** Day 12: Finished setting up my local React dev environment, and added React-Bootstrap to my project to try and make it look nicer—but soon realized that Bootstrap is a whole system in itself that I need to get better at! #100daysofcode